-In the event that objects or artifacts that may be tribal cultural resources are encountered during the course of any ground disturbance activities (excavating, digging, trenching, plowing, drilling, tunneling, quarrying, grading, leveling, removing peat, clearing, driving posts, augering, backfilling, blasting, stripping topsoil or a similar activity), all such activities shall temporarily cease on the Project Site until the potential tribal cultural resources are properly assessed and addressed pursuant to the process set forth below:

-- Upon a discovery of a potential tribal cultural resource, the Project applicant shall immediately stop all ground disturbance activities and contact the following: (1) all California Native American tribes that have informed the Town that they are traditionally and culturally affiliated with the geographic area of the proposed project; (2) and the Town. - If the Town determines, pursuant to Public Resources Code Section 21074 (a)(2), that the object or artifact appears to be tribal cultural resource, the Town shall provide any affected tribe a reasonable period of time, not less than 14 days, to conduct a site visit and make recommendations to the Project applicant and the Town regarding the monitoring of future ground disturbance activities, as well as the treatment and disposition of any discovered tribal cultural resources. - The Project applicant shall implement the tribe's recommendations if a qualified archaeologist, retained by the Town and paid for by the Project applicant, reasonably concludes that the tribe's recommendations are reasonable and feasible. - The Project applicant shall submit a tribal cultural resource monitoring plan to the Town that includes all recommendations from the Town and any affected tribes that have been reviewed and determined by the qualified archaeologist to be reasonable and feasible.
-The Project Applicant shall not be allowed to recommence ground disturbance activities until this plan is approved by the Town.
+- In the event that objects or artifacts that may be tribal cultural resources are encountered during the course of any ground disturbance activities (excavating, digging, trenching, plowing, drilling, tunneling, quarrying, grading, leveling, removing peat, clearing, driving posts, augering, backfilling, blasting, stripping topsoil or a similar activity), all such activities shall temporarily cease on the Project Site until the potential tribal cultural resources are properly assessed and addressed pursuant to the process set forth below. - Upon a discovery of a potential tribal cultural resource, the Project applicant shall immediately stop all ground disturbance activities and contact the following: (1) all California Native American tribes that have informed the Town that they are traditionally and culturally affiliated with the geographic area of the proposed project; (2) and the Town. - If the Town determines, pursuant to Public Resources Code Section 21074 (a)(2), that the object or artifact appears to be tribal cultural resource, the Town shall provide any affected tribe a reasonable period of time, not less than 14 days, to conduct a site visit and make recommendations to the Project applicant and the Town regarding the monitoring of future ground disturbance activities, as well as the treatment and disposition of any discovered tribal cultural resources.

-- If the Project applicant does not accept a particular recommendation determined to be reasonable and feasible by the qualified archaeologist, the Project applicant may request mediation by a mediator agreed to by both the Project applicant and the Town who has the requisite professional qualifications and experience to mediate such a dispute.
-The Project applicant shall pay any costs associated with the mediation. - The Project applicant may recommence ground disturbance activities outside of a specified radius of the discovery site, so long as this radius has been reviewed by the qualified archaeologist and by a culturally affiliated tribal monitor and determined to be reasonable and appropriate. - Copies of any subsequent prehistoric archaeological study, tribal cultural resources study or report, detailing the nature of any significant tribal cultural resources, remedial actions taken, and disposition of any significant tribal cultural resources shall be submitted to the Eastern Information Center (EIC) at University of California, Riverside.
+- The Project applicant shall submit a tribal cultural resource monitoring plan to the Town that includes all recommendations from the Town and any affected tribes.
+The Project Applicant shall not be allowed to recommence ground disturbance activities until this plan is approved by the Town. - If the Project applicant does not accept a particular recommendation, the Project applicant may request mediation by a mediator agreed to by both the Project applicant and the Town who has the requisite professional qualifications and experience to mediate such a dispute.
+The Project applicant shall pay any costs associated with the mediation. - The Project applicant may recommence ground disturbance activities outside of a specified radius of the discovery site, so long as this radius has been reviewed by a culturally affiliated tribal monitor and determined to be reasonable and appropriate. - Copies of any subsequent prehistoric archaeological study, tribal cultural resources study or report, detailing the nature of any significant tribal cultural resources, remedial actions taken, and disposition of any significant tribal cultural resources shall be submitted to the Eastern Information Center (EIC) at University of California, Riverside.

-4.18.3 Any New Circumstances Involving New Impacts or Substantially More Severe Impacts?
+4.17.3 Any New Circumstances Involving New Impacts or Substantially More Severe Impacts?